diyscif/diyscif/scif-thesis.md

 to derive a threat level include value of information handled and named/identified threats.

-The fundamental assumption for threat modelling is that it is highly unlikely for an attacker to expend more resources to carry out an attack than the objective value of the attainable information.
+The fundamental assumption for threat modeling is that it is highly unlikely for an attacker to expend more resources to carry out an attack than the objective value of the attainable information.